donnam03/urap_R/README.md

 parameters for Quasi Hyperbolic and Generalized Hyperbolic models respectively.

-The util_itc function takes a model type and data (choices, payoffs, and delays) for two options and fits a model to the data.
-It returns a output vector that stores the estimated parameters (k, inverse temperature, an extra parameter s or b), fit metrics, model type, and number of observations
+The util_itc function intertemporal choice data (choices, payoffs, and delays) for two options, fits a model to the data, and returns a output vector that stores the estimated parameters (k, inverse temperature, an extra parameter s or b), fit metrics, model type, and number of observations

 Warnings will be issued if all choices in the input data are one-sided (all 0 or 1), or if the fitted model predicts all one-sided choices.